Abdelhamid-Mouloudi/gym-exercises-website/README.md

-# 🏋️ Gym Exercise Web App
+# 🏋️ Gym Exercises WebSite

 A web application to search and explore gym exercises with related videos, BMI calculator, and more.
 Powered by React.js and Rapid APIs.